grincc/agenda/notes/2023-10-24-community-meeting-notes.md

 >__cekickafa__ : Discussion about 2020 wishlist, we are at 2024 almost.

 4 years later and we're still here with active development and people who care about the thing?
-I think that's an acheivement, not a problem
+I think that's an acheivement, not a problem.

 👍 phyro, cekickafa, jdavies